diegovalle/Homicide-MX-Drug-War/readme.md

 Homicide in Mexico and the Drug War
 =========================================================
 Homicides in Mexico have increased greatly since the government sent in the military to fight drug cartels in December 2006.
-These series of scripts explore various statistics related to homicides in Mexico.
+These series of scripts explore various statistics related to the increase in violence

 ![homicide rate in Mexico 1990-2009](http://github.com/diegovalle/Homicide-MX-Drug-War/raw/master/historic/output/homicide-mx-1990-2008.png)